cleanlab/cleanlab/DEVELOPMENT.md

 cleanlab follows the [Black](https://black.readthedocs.io/) code style.
 This is enforced by CI, so please format your code by invoking `black` before submitting a pull request.

+Generally aim to follow the [PEP-8 coding style](https://peps.python.org/pep-0008/).
-Please do not use `import *` in any files, instead you should always import the specific functions that you need from a module.
+Please do not use wildcard `import *` in any files, instead you should always import the specific functions that you need from a module.

 ### Pre-commit hook